Attina Marie Cannaday: Early life

 Cannaday's mother worked as a stripper in Mobile, Alabama.
 During her childhood, Cannaday was sexually abused by her father.
 She was married at age thirteen and divorced by age fourteen, which gave her the opportunity to leave home.
 After her divorce, Cannaday worked as a sex worker and dancer.
 Cannaday was said to be handicapped due to her IQ of 71.

 Crimes

-In 1982, Cannaday met and became lovers with Sergeant Ronald Wojcik, a twenty-nine year old divorcee with two children.
-Cannaday was sixteen at the time, though Wojcik did not know this initially.
-She and Wojcik separated when Wojcik found out Cannaday's true age and his military superiors discovered the affair.
+In 1982, Sixteen-year-old Cannaday met Ronald Wojcik, a twenty-nine year old divorcee with two children.
+Wojcik pursued Cannaday, and they eventually married.
+She and Wojcik separated when his military superiors discovered their relationship and uncovered Cannaday's age.

 Later that year, Cannaday, David Randolph Gray (a twenty-eight year old unemployed man), and Dawn Bushart (a fifteen-year old) kidnapped Wojcik and his girlfriend, Sandra Sowash.
-Cannaday forced the pair into Wojcik's van and drove Wojcik, Sowash, Gray, and Bushart for a distance and at one point suggested that Gray should rape Sowash.
-Cannaday stopped the car near a wooded area and Sowash escaped and called the Harrison County Sheriff's Department.
+Cannaday stopped the van near a wooded area and Sowash escaped and called the Harrison County Sheriff's Department.
 Initially, Cannaday told the police that Gray was solely responsible for killing Wojcik but later told a jailer of her involvement in the murder.